Admission to Isala Zwolle (EN)Opname in Isala Zwolle

 Right to privacy

-Your information can also be used for the registration of scientific research.
-This registration is anonymous, meaning that your name and all other personal details are omitted.
-This also applies to the collection of data in the context of quality control and improvement.
-If you object to the registration of your information, you can inform your healthcare provider directly.
-You can also inform the privacy officer.
+Your data can also be used for scientific research, for example.
+This happens anonymously, which means that your name and all other personal details are omitted.
+This also applies to data collection for quality monitoring and improvement.
+If you do not want Isala to use your data in this way, you can tell this to your healthcare provider.

-There is more involved in the right to privacy.
-Medical procedures must be performed without others being able to see them.
-You can ask to speak to your healthcare provider in a separate room.
+The right to privacy is even broader.
+Caregivers must perform medical procedures without others being able to observe.
+You can also ask to have a meeting with your caregiver in a separate room.
 Your privacy must be respected as much as possible.

 He/she can also be contacted in writing